WooodHead/gittohost/documentation/database_structure.md

-id | 456 | A id of the login to make them stand out from each other user_id | 23 | The id of the user who wants to login started | 2017-06-27T03:10 | The date when this login started being active ended | 2017-06-27T03:10 | The date when this login ended being active token | fb6534gudxghv7584hfgd6754g387hrfd67854eh | The unic token that the user has in order to be logged in
+id | 456 | A id of the login to make them stand out from each other user_id | 23 | The id of the user who wants to login started | 2017-06-27T03:10 | The date when this login started being active ended | 2017-06-27T03:10 | The date when this login ended being active or should end being active token | fb6534gudxghv7584hfgd6754g387hrfd67854eh | The unic token that the user has in order to be logged in

 ## Logs Collection